 3. Why did they decide to do it in 3D?

 They needed an advertising gimmick now that audiences had caught on to their storytelling formula, and 2 months after the release of Part 2 a 3D comedy western from Spain called Coming’ At Ya! made a stunning-for-the-time $12 million mostly due to the novelty of its use of 3D.
-Since Friday the 13th was built around stabbing instruments protruding outward at the screen a 3D version seemed natural.
-So, Friday the 13th Part 3 became the first Paramount film in 3D since 1956 as well as the first ever 3D film to receive a wide theatrical release from a major Hollywood studio.
-Why?
-The scarcity of 3D-equipped theaters in the past demanded 3D films only play on a limited number of screens.
+Since Friday the 13th was built around stabbing instruments protruding outward at the screen, a 3D version seemed only natural.
+So, Friday the 13th Part 3 became the first Paramount film in 3D since 1956 as well as the first ever 3D film to receive a wide theatrical release from a major Hollywood studio since the scarcity of 3D-equipped theaters in the past demanded 3D films only play on a limited number of screens.

 4. They had a new stuntman playing Jason because they were too cheap to pay Jason from Part 2’s airfare to California

 For Part 3, they moved production from Connecticut to California where they could be closer to the Hollywood experts needed for a film that was attempting to revitalize 3D.
 They told the East Coast-based Steve Daskawicz if he wanted to play Jason as he did for most of Part 2 he’d have to pay for his own airfare out to California.
-He objected, so the part was re-cast with Richard Brooker, a former English trapeze artist who could perform all of his own stunts and appear physically intimidating due to his 6’3″ stature.
+Total dick move.
+He understandably declined.
+So, the part was re-cast with Richard Brooker, a former English trapeze artist who could perform all of his own stunts and appear physically intimidating due to his 6’3″ stature.

 5. No one actually says Jason’s name

 Part 3 is the only Friday The 13th film in which none of the characters actually say the name Jason.
-Maybe this is because Part 3 takes place 1 day after Part 2, and Jason’s legendary slasher exploits are effectively still developing over a long-weekend at that point.
+Maybe this is because Part 3 takes place 1 day after Part 2, and Jason’s legendary slasher exploits are effectively still developing over a long ass weekend at that point.

 6. Was Jason supposed to have raped Dana Kimmell’s character at some point in the past?